SamBoyd/OpenBacklog/src/mcp_server/mcp_tools_and_resources_docs.md

 - `pillar_id` (optional): New strategic pillar UUID (use "null" to unlink)
 - `theme_id` (optional): New roadmap theme UUID (use "null" to unlink)
 - `narrative_intent` (optional): New narrative intent
+- `strategic_description` (optional): New description of how this initiative connects to the larger product strategy - the "why"

 **Returns:**
 ```json